 |Synthetic||Type 2||fluvastatin, atorvastatin, rosuvastatin|

-Water soluble vs Fat soluble - like most chemicals, statins are soluble in both aqueous environments and oily environments.
-The solubility levels differ enough that it is possible to classify some as hydrophilic (better solubiity in water) or lipophilic (better solubility in fats).
+Water soluble vs Fat soluble - Statins are soluble in both aqueous environments and oily environments.
+The solubility levels differ enough that it is possible to classify some as hydrophilic (better solubility in water) or lipophilic (better solubility in fats).

 |Classification by solubility||Medicines|